Can You Own a Franchise While Active Duty

 Financing Your Franchise: Leveraging Your Military Status

-Your military service opens doors that civilian entrepreneurs don't have.
+Your military service opens doors that civilian entrepreneurs don't have access to, making franchise ownership more affordable and accessible.

 Military-friendly lenders: USAA, Navy Federal, and other military-focused institutions often have better rates and understand military income stability.
 They're more likely to work with your deployment schedule and understand TSP contributions as assets.